Flaiers/server-setup/README.md

 # Customization for debian or ubuntu server.
-Priority for Debian 10.+ and Ubuntu 20.+
+Priority versions for Debian 10.+ and Ubuntu 20.+